LaShawn Merritt

-LaShawn Merritt (born June 27, 1986) is a retired American track and field athlete who competed in sprinting events, specializing in the 400 metres.
-He is a former Olympic champion over the distance and his personal best of 43.65 seconds makes him the eleventh fastest of all time.
+LaShawn Merritt (born June 27, 1986) is an American retired track and field athlete who competed in sprinting events, specializing in the 400 metres.
+He is a former Olympic champion over the distance and his personal best of 43.65 seconds makes him the 13th fastest of all time.

 Merritt was a successful junior athlete and won the 400 m gold at the 2004 World Junior Championships in Athletics, as well as setting two world junior records in the relays.
 He became part of the American 4 × 400 meter relay team and helped win the event at the 2006 IAAF World Indoor Championships.
 He established himself individually in 2007 by winning a silver medal in the 400 m at the 2007 World Championships.